fzuellich/earlsh/README.md

     php app/...
     php app/console server:run

-## Possible features

-* Use API keys to authenticate incoming REST-API calls.

 # REST-API

 The project provides a JSON based REST API to create urls.

+## Authentication using API Keys

+API keys allow to limit the usage of the REST-API.
+They should only be used in combination with HTTPS.
+They can be generated in the admin interface.

 ## Create url
 **Endpoint:** `[PUT] api/url/create`